Chapter 39 - Hollow

 "Don't you dare," Corelia spat, shoving Chiro back.

 Kita spoke darkly, "You sent Kodin into the Blood Forest.
 You admitted you're becoming more violent, over something you know nothing about.
-You even had the gall to talk about me like I'm so unstable and stupid.
+You even had the gall to talk about me like I'm so unstable, and that you'd be willing to manipulate me, just like Leiytning.
 All of that, and good gods, what else?
-You could've lied to me so many times in the past, and even on the story I asked from you.
-Not only did the Aubades start this after all, but you probably saw these crimes for yourself, like Seyber just said."
+You could've lied to me so many times in the past, and even on the story I asked from you."

 "Why are you so stuck on this?"
 Corelia muttered.